 They are also generous with those who invite their friends and family to sign up:

 How often do you feel like you don’t know what exactly you would like to order in a restaurant?
 Sometimes, people need a piece of advice, and here you are to save the day.

 Taco Bell knows a lot about their customers, and especially of situations when they want “something spicy” or “a lot of cheese.”
 They solve the problem by recommending ready-made solutions.

 Share news and updates

-You have just opened a new restaurant in your chain?
+You have just opened a new restaurant chain?
 You have a new chef?
 Or maybe there’s something else you want your customers to know?
 Don’t be shy to share this news in your emails.

 Blue Apron, an ingredient and recipe delivery service, for example, are happy to announce a new partnership in their BAU email.
 The message is in the world of their customers as it explains the benefits of this partnership for them.

-There are certain types of foods we’re craving for during different seasons: hot soups in fall or ice coffee in summer.
-Offer your subscribers to satisfy their needs and provide some limited seasonal specials.
+There are certain types of foods we’re craving during different seasons: hot soups in fall or ice coffee in summer.
+Offer your subscribers a chance to satisfy their needs and provide some limited seasonal specials.
 Bonefish Grill, for instance, invite their customers to come and taste their unordinary dishes by accompanying a “delicious” email copy with irresistible photos.